We offer tailored, evidence-based exercise class to assist older people who have experienced falls or are considered to be at high-risk of falling.

 Accessing this service

-This service can only be accessed via a referral from a falls prevention physiotherapist.
-If you have any queries, please get in touch using the contact details below.
+This service can only be accessed via a referral from a falls prevention physiotherapist - you can speak to your GP or Practice Nurse about making a referral for you.
+If you have any queries about the process, please get in touch using the contact details below.

 Phone: 0161 622 9267 / 07841 344 194